noiralba/studiospot/README.md

 The application allows users to view and book different types of creative studios, such as photo, podcast, music, and video studios.

 A booking belongs to a specific studio and contains information about the booking time and the booker's email address.
-The application will prevent overlapping bookings for the same studio.
+The application prevents overlapping bookings for the same studio.

 ## Project Purpose